meilisearch/specifications/text/0073-task-resource-lists-filtering.md

 ### Usages examples

-This specification demonstrates filetring on `/tasks`, but it should be equivalent for `indexes/:uid/tasks`.
+This specification demonstrates filtering on `/tasks`, it should be equivalent for `indexes/:uid/tasks`.

 ---